janakawest/ESLR/README.md

 <<<<<<< HEAD
-ESLR implementation and the reamed file is yet to create
+ESLR implementation and the readme file is yet to create
 =======

 # ESLR